-Graded solutions are returned and discussed during Surgery hour on Wednesday.
+Graded solutions are returned and discussed during Surgery hour on Friday.
 Typically, problem sheets contain a mix of detailed and only outlined questions, with up to 30 points per sheet.
 Some problems require numerics or graphics programmes (Maple, Mathematica, Fortran, Assembler, C(++), etc.).
-I may also outline some solutions or give hints to solving a problem during the lectures.

-Some projects of PHYS 6230: Computational Physics II will be chosen from this course's material, and hence need some "real" programming.
-These do not impact your grade in Electrodynamics; see announcement of PHYS 6230: Computational Physics II (Haberzettl/Griesshammer).
+Some of the projects of PHYS 6130: Computational Physics I will be chosen from material in this course, and hence will need some "real" programming.
+These do not count towards your grade in Math.
+Methods; see separate announcement and later in the course.